zhd135790-blip/airfryerrecipes-/content/recipes/french-fries.md

   - 1 tablespoon olive oil
   - 1 teaspoon salt
   - 1/2 teaspoon black pepper
-  - Optional: paprika, garlic powder, or your favorite seasonings
+  - Paprika, garlic powder, or your favorite seasonings (optional)
 instructions:
   - Peel potatoes (optional) and cut into 1/4-inch thick sticks.
   - Soak cut potatoes in cold water for at least 30 minutes.
 This removes excess starch.